Chart Color Schemes

 The level of residential development activity in Farrar is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers indicates Farrar averaged approximately one new dwelling approval per year.
-Over the past five financial years, from FY21 to FY25, an estimated seven homes were approved, with two more approved in FY26 so far.
-On average, 1.6 new residents per year per dwelling constructed have been recorded over these five years.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Farrar averaged approximately one new dwelling approval per year.
+Over the past five financial years, between FY21 and FY25, an estimated seven homes were approved, with three more approved in FY26 to date.
+Based on historical averages, around 1.6 new residents have been added per year per dwelling constructed over these five years.
+However, recent figures show this has eased to -17 people per dwelling over the past two financial years, suggesting improved supply availability.

 Frequently Asked Questions - Development